StevenButtifint/StevenButtifint/README.md

     </td>
   </tr>
   <tr>
-    <td align="center" width="50%">This application provides data cleaning and analysis through a user-friendly interface.
-Get detailed analysis of a selected database in an organised and visual manner.
-Perform customizable cleaning operations to produce a cleaned database.
-Created using Python and PyQt.
+    <td align="center" width="50%">This database cleaner provides an intuitive data cleaning and analysis tool developed with Python and PyQt, allowing you to effortlessly analyze, visualize, and customize database cleaning for a refined output.
     </td>
-    <td align="center" width="50%">The application consists of a range of tools that are designed for users with dyslexia.
-The tools assist the user when completing other reading or writing tasks.
-The application was created using Python with Tkinter.
+    <td align="center" width="50%">This dyslexia assistive application offers a variety of tools to support users with dyslexia in their reading and writing tasks.
+It's developed using Python and Tkinter.
     </td>
   </tr>
   <tr>